Indigenous peoples in Quebec: Innu

 The Innu number approximately 18,000 people.

 Naskapi

 The Naskapi live in northern Quebec.
 They comprise one First Nation, the Naskapi Nation of Kawawachikamach, based in Kawawachikamach.
 They number approximately 1,000 people.

 The Naskapi are recognized as a distinct nation by the governments of Quebec and Canada; however, they are often considered to be Innu living in a remote area.

 Their main language is Naskapi and their second language is English.
 The Naskapi committee is known as the NLMB (The Naskapi Local Management Board).

 Iroquoian

-Wendats
+Wendat

-The members of the Huron-Wendat Nation live in Wendake, a reserve enclosed within Quebec City.
+The Wendat, members of the Huron-Wendat Nation, live in Wendake, a reserve enclosed within Quebec City.
 Their original homeland was in Ontario.
 They number about 2,800 people.
 Their original language was Wendat, in the Iroquoian-language family.

 Mohawk

 The Mohawk of Quebec number approximately 13,000 people.
 They comprise the three following First Nations, which were established at these locations in the colonial period: